henrychyy/ECE_M202A_MASK/README.md

 For generating data, we use the built-in microphone on an Arduino board.
 We access the microphone data by using the PDM library.
 In order to update data every time slot, we write up the code based on Giancono's tutorial about how to get raw sensor data through serial.
 ![read_data](images/read_data.PNG)

-## Part2: Keyword Recognizer and Print Emoji
+## Part 2: Keyword Recognizer and Print Emoji
 ---

+### Function
+The LED panel embedded in the facial mask can display Emoji when it detects keywords.

 ### Approach Process and Method
-- Recorded 30 samples for each keyword under both noisy and quiet environments as the dataset.
-And, stored all the rms values into a csv file for each keyword.
+1. Recorded 30 samples for each keyword under both noisy and quiet environments as the dataset.
+Read and store all the rms values into a csv file for each keyword based on the sample code in part 1.

-- Developed a python program by using scikit-learn library to train a classifier based on recorded data to distinguish certain keywords.
+2. Developed a python program by using scikit-learn library to train a classifier based on recorded data to distinguish certain keywords.

 ```python
 from sklearn.svm import SVC